 Dark mode isn’t just a trend—it’s a shift in how users interact with websites.
 It reduces eye strain, conserves battery life on mobile devices, and can even enhance readability in low-light environments.
 According to a Google study in 2021, 22% of the web traffic is from devices with dark mode enabled.
 This growing demand highlights the importance of making dark mode a design priority for businesses aiming to enhance user experience and retain customers.

 Whether you’re a seasoned developer or just starting with website optimization, adopting dark mode can elevate your design strategy.
-In this blog, we will walk you through the best practices, common FAQs, and implementation steps to integrate dark mode seamlessly into your web design.
+This blog will guide you on the best practices, common FAQs, and steps to smoothly integrate dark mode into your web design.

 Best Practices for Dark Mode Web Design